langest/tmsj/README.md

 TODO
 ====
 Add flags to run different functionalities of the program such as:
-- Add support to repeatedly printing to file so that integration with conky scripts are possible
+- Add support to printing to file at given intervals so that integration with conky scripts are possible
 - Flags that tell how many facts you want and which type